Facilitator-Cards/facilitator-cards/content/blog/join-our-june-brain-jam-emergent-responsive-facilitation-copy.md

 author = "Meg Bolger"
 categories = "resources"
 date = 2021-10-25T23:00:00Z
 description = "This November Brain Jam is all about how we can navigate our triggers as facilitators.
-Different strategies we can use while preparing or in the moment, and how to better respond to triggers when they arise." draft = true facebook_discussion = "" featured_image = "/img/blog/brain-jam.png"
+Different strategies we can use while preparing or in the moment to better respond to triggers when they arise." draft = true facebook_discussion = "" featured_image = "/img/blog/brain-jam.png"